 - Seats with backs and padded benches

 - Destination Tyneside

-- Sofas, becnhes, padded stools, chairs with arms and backs
+- Sofas, benches, padded stools, chairs with arms and backs

 - Turbinia Cafe